Introduction

 This vignette is a companion to the implementation of the SEIR ode

-model ?DiseasyModelOdeSEIR.
+model ?DiseasyModelOdeSeir.

 Due to the flexibility of the model, the implementation is somewhat complex, which is why we include this vignette outlining the mathematical implementation of the model and connect it to the code.